Oskar Romm: Western Front

 By late May 1944, 2.
-Staffel of Jagdgeschwader 51 "Mölders" (JG 51—51st Fighter Wing) had been staffed with a full complement of 16 pilots, including Romm.
+Staffel of JG 51 had been staffed with a full complement of 16 pilots, including Romm.
 The Staffel was ordered to relocate to the Western Front where it was attached to IV.
 Sturmgruppe of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing) as fourth squadron fighting in Defense of the Reich.
-There, the Staffel was underwent conversion training to the Focke Wulf Fw 190 radial engine powered fighter aircraft.
+There, the Staffel was underwent conversion training to the Fw 190 radial engine powered fighter aircraft.
 At the time, IV.
 Sturmgruppe was based at Salzwedel and commanded by Hauptmann Wilhelm Moritz.

 Romm was appointed Staffelkapitän (squadron leader) of 12.
 Sturmstaffel of JG 3 on 7 July 1944.
 He replaced Oberleutnant Hans Rachner who had been killed in action that day.
 On 7 July, a force of 1,129 B-17 Flying Fortress and B-24 Liberator bombers of the United States Army Air Forces (USAAF) Eighth Air Force had set out from England to bomb aircraft factories in the Leipzig area and the synthetic oil plants at Boehlen, Leuna-Merseburg and Lützkendorf.
 This formation was intercepted by a German Gefechtsverband (combat formation) consisting of IV.
 Sturmgruppe of JG 3, led by Moritz, escorted by two Gruppen of Bf 109s from Jagdgeschwader 300 (JG 300—300th Fighter Wing) led by Major Walther Dahl.
 Dahl and Moritz drove the attack to point-blank range behind the Liberators of the 492d Bombardment Group before opening fire.
 492d Bombardment Group was temporarily without fighter cover.
 Within about a minute the entire squadron of twelve B-24s had been annihilated.
 The Germans claimed 28 USAAF 2nd Air Division B-24 bombers that day and were credited with at least 21.
 The majority to the Sturmgruppe attack.
-This figure includes one B-24 bomber claimed shot down by Romm.
+This figure includes one B-24 bomber claimed shot down by Romm, taking his total to 77 aerial victories.
 In total, Luftwaffe pilots claimed the destruction of 60 bombers while actual losses were 28 bombers destroyed and further bombers returned with various levels of combat damage.
 The authors Prien, Stemmer and Bock state that the consolidated attack flown in close formation by the Sturmgruppe resulted in overclaiming of aerial victories caused by the confusing combat situation.
 During these attacks, multiple pilots may have simultaneously fired at the same bomber.
 It was therefore unclear who was responsible for the destruction of the bomber.